How To Grow Bigger Onions

 Next to garlic, onions are one of the easiest things to grow.
 Requiring little attention, they are a hardy plant that can and will do well in just about any environment.
-If you are a beginner gardener, learning how to grow bigger onions is a great way to get your feet wet in your backyard garden.
+If you are a beginner gardener, learning how to grow bigger onions is a great way to get your feet wet learning how to start a backyard garden.